-If you’re like me, chances are your family health history includes many common conditions like diabetes, stroke, and cancer.
+Chances are your family health history includes many common medical issues like diabetes, stroke, and cancer.

-The U.S. Surgeon General has declared Thanksgiving Day as National Family Health History Day.
-So, let’s talk turkey about this important topic.
+The U.S. Surgeon General has declared Thanksgiving Day as National Family Health History Day, since it’s a time when multiple generations typically get together to celebrate.

-Why is it so important?
-Because knowing your personal risk factors for disease makes it easier to talk to your doctor about recommended preventive care and lifestyle changes that can help you, and those you love, stay healthier.
+Knowing your family’s health history helps you understand your personal risk factors for disease.
+It makes it easier to talk to your doctor about recommended preventive care and lifestyle changes that can help you, and those you love, stay healthier.

-Quick Tips for Creating Your Medical Family Tree
+Quick Tips to Create Your Medical Family Tree

 Unlike preparing the Thanksgiving feast, turning Turkey Day into a family health sleuthing session doesn’t require hours of work or need to involve unnecessary drama.

-Try using the U.S. Surgeon General’s Guide to Creating a Family Health Portrait to help you get started:
+Use the U.S. Surgeon General’s My Family Health Portrait Tool to help you get started:

 - Ask the right questions.
 These are just a few key questions to ask each person you interview or relative, living or deceased, you discuss:

-- Do you (or he/she) have chronic illnesses, such as heart disease, high blood pressure or diabetes?
+- Do you have chronic illnesses, such as heart disease, high blood pressure, or diabetes?

-- Have you (or he/she) had any other serious illnesses, such as cancer or stroke?
+- Have you had any other serious illnesses, such as cancer or stroke?

-- How old were you when you (or he/she) developed these illnesses?
+- How old were you when you developed these illnesses?

 - Capture your conversations.
-Fill in the American Medical Association family health history form, or use a tape recorder or smartphone app to record your conversations.
+Fill in the American Medical Association family health history form, or use a smartphone app to record your conversations.

-Available at ibxpress.com and on the IBX mobile app, it is automatically updated with information from claims data.
-Members can also add information to keep their Personal Health Record up to date, and print a copy to bring to doctor appointments.
+It is updated automatically with information from claims data.
+Members can also add their own information to keep their PHR up to date, and either print a copy or have it on their smartphone to discuss at doctor appointments.

-Anytime is a good time to have a conversation about how your DNA affects your well-being, but this Thanksgiving, plan to serve your turkey with a side of family health history.
+Anytime is a good time to have a conversation about how your DNA affects your well-being, but at Thanksgiving, plan to serve your turkey with a side of family health history.